-This awesome plant was growing next to the kitchen on along the northwest side of the mansion in Leland, Mississippi.
+This awesome plant was growing next to the kitchen along the northwest side of the mansion in Leland, Mississippi.
 It had been severely neglected for many years and incorrectly pruned off and on.

 Fatsia japonica can get quite tall (10-12′ ++), so I had to thin it out from time to time.
 According to Dave’s Garden, this shrub is hardy in USDA zones 7a-10b, which is down to ZERO.
 However, this plant is frost sensitive and many websites say it is only cold hardy down to 10 degrees and needs to be protected from frost.
 It will grow as a houseplant and normally won’t grow over 6′ tall indoors and it seldom if ever will flower.

 I really liked this plant even though it could get a little crazy.
 I learned how to trim it properly by just removing some of the newer growth.
 Well, that’s the way I did it anyway.
 There are other ways to do it as explained HERE.
-Dead parts need to removed to keep it looking neat and tidy.
+Dead parts need to be removed to keep it looking neat and tidy.

 Origin: Japan, Korea, Nansi-shoto